ser-huncho/test-9/README.md

 - **External Source 3:** Normalized score from external data source

 Those variables were the result of the Random Forest features importance using 'SelectFromModel' method and the model for deployment used Logistic Regression for the lighter model.

 Code for deployment can be accessed in [this folder](https://github.com/wandalistathea/loan-default-risk-prediction/tree/main/Deployment).
+Use this command below in the terminal to automatically install all the packages needed and run the web app

+    pip install -r requirements.txt

+    python app.py

 ## Conclusions
 The F1-score of the Logistic Regression was **65.88%** and the Random Forest Classifier was **66.48%**.